-The Student Right to Know Act also requires us to disclose to all enrolled and prospective students statistics on the graduation rates of undergraduate students.
-This information can be found by searching for Woodbury University in the IPEDS (Integrated Postsecondary Education Data System) database at http://nces.ed.gov/collegenavigator/, and is available upon request from the Office of Student Development.
+The Student Right to Know Act also requires universities to disclose to all enrolled and prospective students statistics on the graduation rated of undergraduate students.
+This information can be found by searching for Woodbury University in the IPEDS (Integrated Postsecondary Education Data System) database at http://nces.ed.gov/collegenavigator/, and is available upon request from the Woodbury University Office of Institutional Research.